cmd05/Luminosity/INSTALLATION.md

     <br>
     More options: [Sendgrid](http://sendgrid.com/), [Mailjet](https://www.mailjet.com/feature/smtp-relay/)

-  - Create an [IP Quality Score](https://www.ipqualityscore.com/create-account) account for email validation API token.
+  - Create an [IP Quality Score](https://www.ipqualityscore.com/create-account) account and add your email validation API token.
+After signing up you will find your API key in the [account settings](https://www.ipqualityscore.com/user/settings)
     ```php
     define('EMAIL_API_TOKEN', '...');
     ```
-  - Cloudinary has been used as image host for application.
-Cloudinary works in default ``demo`` mode as given.
+  - Cloudinary has been used as the image host for application.
+Cloudinary works in the default ``demo`` mode as given.
 Creating your own [cloud](https://cloudinary.com/users/register/free) will allow only validated images from your cloud on the application.
 Allowed Image Extensions can be set in the console at ``settings/uploads/<UPLOAD_PRESET>/Upload Control``

     Reference [Upload API](https://cloudinary.com/documentation/image_upload_api_reference)
     ```php